Foreword

 To give the terminal an icon like the rest you can download this picture.

-however you can put it wherever you like.
+This JSON specifies the logo to be located at Documents\Apps\ however you can put it wherever you like.
 You can also use a different icon if you wish.
-You can also use a different theme or even a different profile name, but keep the commandline
+You can also use a different theme or even a different profile name, but keep the commandline the same.

 Bonus tip

-, and hit enter.
-This handy shortcut allows you to open a terminal right within the directory, so you don't have to cd
+If you didn’t know, in Windows Explorer you can click the directory bar, type cmd, and hit enter.
+This handy shortcut allows you to open a terminal right within the directory, so you don’t have to cd to whichever folder you want to be in.

 This bonus tip is going to show you how you can do this with this new profile you created with whatever keyword you want.

-file named what you want to type in to open this new profile terminal.
-For example opt
+To do this make a new .bat file named what you want to type in to open this new profile terminal.
+For example opt (opam terminal)

 then enter the following code into the file and save it to where you want.
 In this instance we will use the directory where we put our icon earlier.